Hooks: Deterministic Policy Enforcement for Claude Code Teams

 Notification | Event notification | No | External integrations |

-For SMBs, the important ones are clear: PreToolUse (the only one that blocks), PostToolUse (logging and automation), and FileChanged (convenience hooks).
-The others matter in specialized scenarios.
+For most teams the ones that matter are PreToolUse (the only one that blocks), PostToolUse (logging and automation), and FileChanged (convenience).
+The rest are for specialized scenarios.

 - Exit 0: Allow.
 The action proceeds normally.